 - Implementing measures to ensure staff and guests have access to resources required for preventative self-care.

-- Encouraging unwell staff to stay at home.
+- Encouraging unwell staff and partners to stay at home.

 - Reviewing our events and activities to minimise risks.